igrigorik/http-client-hints/draft.md

 This document defines a set of new request header fields that allow the client to perform proactive content negotiation {{RFC7231}} by indicating a list of device and agent specific preferences, through a mechanism similar to the Accept header which is used to indicate preferred response formats.

-Client Hints does not supersede or replace User-Agent.
+Client Hints does not supersede or replace the User-Agent header field.
 Existing device detection mechanisms can continue to use both mechanisms if necessary.
-By advertising its capabilities within a request header, Client Hints allows for cache friendly and proactive content negotiation.
+By advertising its capabilities within a request header field, Client Hints allows for cache friendly and proactive content negotiation.

 ## Notational Conventions